hpe-storage/scod/docs/csi_driver/using.md

 Support for `VolumeSnapshotClasses` and `VolumeSnapshots` is available from Kubernetes 1.17+.
 The snapshot beta CRDs and the common snapshot controller needs to be installed manually.
 As per Kubernetes SIG Storage, these should not be installed as part of a CSI driver and should be deployed by the Kubernetes cluster vendor or user.

-Ensure the snapshot CRDs and common snapshot controler hasn't been installed already.
+Ensure the snapshot CRDs and common snapshot controller hasn't been installed already.

 ```markdown
 kubectl get crd volumesnapshots.snapshot.storage.k8s.io \